Who knew you could have a Chinese vacation lounging on golden sands and sipping smoothies?

 Island Hop to Wuzhizhou

 Found just off the coast of Hainan, this is a favorite spot for a few ILP volunteers who want to get a break from Sanya's touristic vibe and experience a smaller island feel.
-It's known as one of China's best reefs for diving, but is also a spot for peaceful beaches and water sports like parasailing, banana boats, and diving.
+It's known as one of China's best reefs for diving, but is also a spot for peaceful beaches and water sports and diving.
 The island is rather small, and walkable.

 Here's what one volunteer said about her visit here: "We stayed in a hotel that was literally right on the beach.
 You step straight from the patio on to the sand then into the water.
 Even though there are beaches everywhere this was by far the most beautiful beach that I have ever been to.
 The sand was like walking through powdered sugar and the water was like a bathtub".